tarakanbg/api.vateud.net/README.md

 __Here's how it works:__

 You have basic url to poll with a GET request and you __must append either a json, xml or csv extension__ to the end of the url to get the relevant format.
+For all public endpoints omitting the format extension will return an html response: part of the web interface of the API.

 All URL's use the __api.vateud.net__ subdomain, the older vaccs.vateud.net one is kept indefinitely for compatibility and CNAME-d to the main one.